Articles on Shifting Sands

 You could also amplify our messages online – sharing Crimestoppers’ social media posts for instance.
 A fuller briefing with details of all the materials available will be available at the end of June.”

-I look forward to seeing the pilot’s evaluation as well as the inclusion of my and others’ concerns and information in CS’ considerations, which will, I hope, be made public.
+I look forward to seeing the pilot’s evaluation in August as well as the inclusion of my and others’ concerns and information in CS’ considerations, which will, I hope, be made public.

 About the Author - Bríd Hehir